python-pillow/Pillow/docs/handbook/image-file-formats.rst

 **y_resolution**

 **dpi**
-    Either a Float, Integer, or 2 tuple of (numerator, denominator).
-Resolution implies an equal x and y resolution, dpi also implies a unit of inches.
+    Either a Float, 2 tuple of (numerator, denominator) or a :py:class:`~PIL.TiffImagePlugin.IFDRational`.
+Resolution implies
+    an equal x and y resolution, dpi also implies a unit of inches.

 WebP
 ^^^^